ropeck/tracker/docs/annotated-photos.md

 ## API Integration Plan

-- Add `/annotated/` endpoint to serve overlayed versions of photos
+- Add `/annotated/` endpoint to serve overlaid versions of photos
 - Link this view to each photo’s metadata and object database
 - Optional: render dynamic overlays server-side or with canvas